Jalal Merhi: Mainstream projects

 In the mid 90s, Merhi attempted to grow his company beyond the kung fu subgenre, and offer products attuned to broader entertainment trends.
 Amidst the erotic thriller boom of the period, he was in talks to produce one starring Anne Archer of Fatal Attraction fame.
 Merhi's name was also linked to TV heavyweights Michael Berk and Jay Firestone.
 Among his projects were a buddy film with Terry "Hulk" Hogan, a thriller with Yasmine Bleeth that Roger Vadim was at one point attached to direct, and a new version of Hercules whose filming would use his Middle Eastern connections.
 Merhi acknowledged difficulties in the realization of those loftier projects, as he experienced a "glass ceiling" and had to deal with "different crowds".
 While the aforementioned efforts did not proceed, he did manage to put together his vaunted Middle Eastern historical adventure in the form of 2005's Young Alexander, a romanticized Alexander the Great biopic made in collaboration with Ilya Salkind, producer of TV's Superboy.
-However that film, which was promoted as the first in a trilogy and considered by Merhi to be his proudest achievement, was beset by distribution problems, and has yet to be released.
+However that film, which was promoted as the first in a trilogy and considered by Merhi to be his proudest achievement, was beset by distribution problems, and was not widely released until 2023, when it was retitled Born to be Great: Alexander of Macedonia.